GMgoes/GMgoes/README.md

 <h2>about me</h2>

-<p>I'm 21 years old, i currently live in Mato Grosso do Sul, Brazil.
-I'm passionate about games, books and pets 🐶🐱</p>
+<p>I'm 21 years old and currently live in Mato Grosso do Sul, Brazil.
+I have a passion for games, books, and pets. 🐶🐱</p>
-<p>This is my personal Github, for <b>academic work and technology learning</b> 😉</p>
+<p>This is my personal Github for academic work and learning about technology.</p>
+<p style="color: black;"><b>The repositories developed here do not contain any links or information related to the companies I'm working with.</b> 📌</p>
 <h2>current skills</h2>

 - <h4> languages </h4>